wi-fighters/side-projects/README.md

 - Who is the intended user?
 (Only you, for practice?
 Recruiters/interviewers?
 A real client's real users?)
 - Who is the sponsor (client), if there is one?
 - What content is required?
 How will you obtain / create it?
 How will that impact your timeline?
 - What work needs to be done?
 In what order (priorities/dependencies)?
+Include any research tasks here.

 ## Project selection and kickoff